lcouper/RprogrammingCourse/Week1/README.md

 ## Section 2: Functions in R ##

-   How you communicate to R what you are trying to make it do Base R has many many functions already!
-Examples: mean, subset, plot Use functions by typing the name of the function and adding arguments within the parantheses
+'Functions' are how you communicate to R what you are trying to make it do.
+R has many many built-in functions already!

-   Ex:
+Examples include: mean(), subset(), plot()
+You can use functions by typing the name of the function and adding arguments within the parantheses

+   For example:
    ```
    sqrt(101)
    sample(1:10, 3)